• By Shahan Zafar

 Firms that operate within highly specialized industries require greater customizability to accommodate unique business demands while others might have proprietary systems or applications that are challenging to integrate with the cloud.
 Firms with complex information management guidelines or restrictions also find that cloud is not flexible enough for their situation.

-In on-premise deployments, businesses enjoy the greatest flexibility to make custom software deployments and configuration for applications and systems.
+In on-premise deployments, businesses enjoy the greatest flexibility to make custom software deployments and configurations for applications and systems.
 In comparison, cloud-based customization options are often rigid and limited to a-la-carte options that come at a steep price, adding significantly to the overall cost.
-Customized solutions offered by mega cloud vendors like Microsoft and IBM are also extremely costly and require companies to hire a consultant or implementation specialist.
+Customized solutions offered by mega-cloud vendors like Microsoft and IBM are also extremely costly and require companies to hire a consultant or implementation specialist.

 Custom security needs